geospace-code/h5fortran/README.md

 The datatypes below are more complex to handle and may see little use due to their downsides.

 * complex64/complex128: this is not natively handled in HDF5.
-There are performance impacts for compound datatypes, thus many choose to just write two datasets, one each for real and imaginary like foo_r and foo_i
+There are performance impacts for compound datatypes, thus many choose to just write two datasets, one each for real and imaginary like x_r and x_i
 * non-default character kind